2019-2020 Graduate Catalog

 The purpose of the graduate program is to provide graduate education opportunities in professional education, sciences, technology, and the liberal arts to anyone who seeks, and who is eligible for admission to the University.

-Arkansas Tech University currently offers the following graduate degrees: Master of Arts, Master of Education, Master of Liberal Arts, Master of Science, Master of Science in Education, Master of Science in Nursing, Master of Engineering, and Educational Specialist in Educational Leadership.
+Arkansas Tech University currently offers the following graduate degrees: Master of Arts, Master of Business Administration, Master of Education, Master of Liberal Arts, Master of Science, Master of Science in Education, Master of Science in Nursing, Master of Electrical Engineering, Master of Mechanical Engineering, Educational Specialist in Educational Leadership, and Doctor of Education in School Leadership.

 The University has an interest in meeting the professional growth and advancement needs of certified teachers and professionals in the service region.
 The Master of Education includes majors in Educational Leadership; Special Education K-12; Instructional Technology; School Counseling and Leadership; and Teaching, Learning and Leadership.
 The Doctor of Education includes a major in Educational Leadership.

-The Doctoral degree in Educational Leadership focuses on scholar/practitioner involved in field-based action research in order to apply new knowledge and skills at work.
+The Doctoral degree in School Leadership focuses on scholar/practitioner involved in field-based action research in order to apply new knowledge and skills at work.

 The Educational Specialist degree in Educational Leadership prepares school leaders for district level leadership positions and leads to district level licensure in Arkansas.